Pletea-Marinescu-Valentin/Wine-Quality/README.md

 | 1 - Medium | 83–90 | good + very good            | 70.3% |
 | 2 - High   | 91+   | excellent + superb + classic | 27.4% |

-**Hardware:** Intel Core i7 (16 cores) + NVIDIA GeForce RTX 5050 Laptop GPU (8 GB VRAM),
+**Hardware:** Intel Core 7 240H (16 cores) + NVIDIA GeForce RTX 5050 Laptop GPU (8 GB VRAM),
 CUDA 12.8.

 ---

 ## Headline Result

-The best single configuration is **Mistral-Nemo-12B with retrieval-augmented few-shot**, attaining **0.900 accuracy** on the 100-sample stratified test subset (κ = 0.760, MCC = 0.765, weighted F₁ = 0.898, macro F₁ = 0.851).
-This is achieved with **no fine-tuning** only prompt engineering on a frozen Q4-quantised model and matches the 89.12 % binary accuracy of the dedicated fine-tuned BERT baseline of Katumullage et al.
+The best single configuration is **Gemma-3-12B with global retrieval-augmented prompting**, attaining **0.868 accuracy** (95% CI [0.838, 0.896]) on the stratified 500-review test subsample, together with the **highest macro-F₁ (0.744)** of every system evaluated — LLM or supervised (κ = 0.678, MCC = 0.683, weighted F₁ = 0.865).
+Mistral-Nemo-12B with
-(2022) on the related Wine Spectator corpus.
+class-balanced retrieval follows closely at 0.862.

+These results are obtained with **no fine-tuning** — only prompt engineering on frozen Q4-quantised models.
+Retrieval augmentation lifts Mistral-Nemo-12B by 8.0 pp over zero-shot (exact McNemar p < 0.001), and the strongest prompted LLMs reach **statistical parity** (p = 0.435) with a TF-IDF + logistic-regression baseline trained on the full 71.5k-review corpus.
+Comparisons with fine-tuned encoder results reported in prior work use different corpora and protocols and are treated as context, not head-to-head.

 ---